 (We should not pick a fight with what we cannot functionally defeat)

-Work with the market forces refers to the belief that as money is becoming the measure of ever more, this is creating (drug related) market forces so powerful that we ever more rarely can hope to “profitably” oppose them.
-Therefore it seems reasonable that we as far as possible should try to work with these forces rather than to oppose them; a way of thinking that very much suggests that illegalization and supply-oriented policies are not our best way of dealing with social problems such as the “drug problem” and that in order for “good” human intentions to influence a situation, economic de-powering of the forces we want to overcome could well be a good ingredient/place to start.
-How to attack problematic issues with the wind of the market forces helping one’s project by “pushing on from behind,” rather blowing in one’s face, is a fascinating question.
+Working with market forces refers to the belief that as money increasingly measures more aspects of life, it creates market forces related to drug use that are so powerful that we can ever more rarely hope to “profitably” oppose them.
+Therefore, it seems reasonable that we should try to work with these forces as much as possible rather than oppose them; a way of thinking that strongly suggests that illegalisation and supply-oriented policies are not our best means of addressing social problems such as the “drug problem”.
+For “good” human intentions to influence a situation, the economic de-powering of the forces we aim to overcome could well be a good place to start.
+How to tackle problematic issues with the wind of the market forces aiding one’s project by “pushing from behind,” rather than blowing in one’s face, is a fascinating question.

 H. Harassment